-or other , non-target polymers should be closely monitored (Dierkes et al., 2019; Steinmetz et al., 2020).
-By combining density separation and solvent extraction with xylene/TCB, we obtained method LODs from blank LUFA 2.2 and RefeSol 06-A and interferences from non-target polymers equivalent to 1-2 <3.3 mg kg-1 PE, PP, and PS, which highlights the selectivity of our method.
+As recently reviewed by Thomas et al. (2020), several studies have already evaluated their extraction procedures for various plastic debris from solid matrices using organic solvents like dichloromethane (DCM) or tetrahydrofuran (THF).
+In combination with quantitative Py-GC/MS, however, matrix interferences and false positive detections from organic matrix constituents or other non-target polymers should be closely monitored (Dierkes et al., 2019; Steinmetz et al., 2020).
+By combining density separation and solvent extraction with xylene/TCB, we obtained method LODs from blank LUFA 2.2 and RefeSol 06-A and interferences from non-target polymers equivalent $<3.3 \text{ mg kg}^{-1}$ PE, PP, and PS, which highlights the selectivity of our method.
 Dispersing soil aggregates with sodium hexametaphosphate prior to density separation further enabled the quantification of plastic debris potentially occluded in or masked by soil aggregates.
-Based on the two reference soils tested, our method is considered sufficiently sensitive, robust, and selective for environmentally-relevant plastic levels.
-However, extrapolation of these validity criteria to field samples with a different texture and composition remains difficult and requires eareful interpretation.
+The required filtration step, however, systematically excluded particles <4 um that were not retained by the applied filter.

-This similarly applies to the PE and PP recoveries.
-The required filtration step, however, systematically excluded particles <4 μm that were not retained by the applied filter.
+Inconsistent recoveries at a spiking level below the method LOQs of $2.5-9.5 \text{ mg kg}^{-1}$ challenged the sensitivity and robustness of our solvent-based approach.
+This particularly applied to the <30 % PE, PP, and PS we recovered from RefeSol 06-A. While this clearly defines the quantitative limits of the method, our working range is still 10-100 times lower than that of

-Inconsistent recoveries at a spiking level below the method LOQs of 2.5-9.5 mg kg-1 challenged the sensitivity and robustness of our solvent-based approach.
-This particularly applied to the <30 % we obtained from the clayey PE, PP, and PS we recovered from RefeSol 06-Awith a content of 2.5 % at spiking levels close to the method LODs (2).
-While this clearly defines the quantitative limit of our limits of the method, our working range is still 10-100 times lower than that of previous applications involving solvent-based Py-GC/MS(Dierkes et al., 2019; Okoffo et al., 2020).
-Yet, Dierkes et al. (2019) and Okoffo et al. (2020), for instance, spiked 1 g of quartz sand and biosolids at 0.05-50 g kg-1 of various polymers to evaluate their accelerated solvent extraction with THF and DCM, respectively.
-Irrespective of the spiking level though, our PS recoveries from the clayey RefeSol 06-A were particularly low , which (<12 %).
+- 270 previous applications involving solvent-based Py-GC/MS. Dierkes et al. (2019) and Okoffo et al. (2020), for instance, spiked 1 g of quartz sand and biosolids at 0.05-50 g kg-1 of various polymers to evaluate their accelerated solvent extraction with THF and DCM, respectively.
+Irrespective of the spiking level though, our PS recoveries from the clayey RefeSol 06-A were particularly low (<12 %).
 This is in line with Wang et al. (2018) who found comparable recoveries after density separation of nano-sized PS from a silt soil.
-Luo et al. (2020) and Wu et al. (2020) reasoned that SOM as well as iron and aluminum oxides effectively retain PS particles in soil.
-The dramatic decrease in PS recovery may be attributed to organo-mineral interactions forming between the delocalized π -electrons of the aromatic PS ring and SOM, iron and aluminum oxides, or cations bound to the negatively charged surface of clay particles (Newcomb et al., 2017).
+Luo et al. (2020) and Wu et al. (2020) reasoned that SOM as well as iron and aluminum oxides - 275 effectively retain PS particles in soil.
+The dramatic decrease in PS recovery may be attributed to interactions forming between the delocalized $\pi$ -electrons of the aromatic PS ring and SOM, iron and aluminum oxides, or cations bound to the negatively charged surface of clay particles (Newcomb et al., 2017).
 During the density separation, the aggregated PS may have been preferentially sedimented, and thereby systematically excluded from subsequent solvent extraction.
-The addition of an anionic surfactant like sodium dodecyl sulfate or nonionic polysorbates during soil aggregate dispersion and density separation could counteract this, but potentially at the expense of introducing another source of PE contamination from the surfactants' n-alkane domains.
+The addition of an anionic surfactant like sodium dodecyl sulfate or nonionic polysorbates during soil aggregate dispersion and density separation could - 280 counteract this, but potentially at the expense of introducing another source of PE contamination from the surfactants' n-alkane domains.

-Despite that Based on the two reference soils tested and on previous work (Steinmetz et al., 2020), we considered the 295 86-105 % recovery of 20 PE, PP, and PS from the sandy LUFA 2.2 soil quantitative and comparable to previous studies.
-Dierkes et al. (2019) and Okoffo et al. (2020), for instance, extracted various polymers (0.05-50) via accelerated solvent extraction with THF at 185 and DCM at 180, respectively.
-Their recoveries from 1 of quartz sand and biosolids were 77-128 %.
-By contrast, a simple batch extraction setup using TCB at 120 recovered 70-128 % PE, PP, and PS (250) from 4 LUFA 2.2 and RefeSol 06-A reference soils (Steinmetz et al., 2020).
-In comparison to those studies, the spiking levels of our 300 present method are 2.5-1000 times lower in order to approach the anticipated plastic levels in our field samples.
-Moreover, we extracted plastic debris from our method sufficiently sensitive and quantitative for environmentally-relevant PE and PP levels exceeding the respective method LOQs.
-The 50 soil to better account for the heterogeneous distribution of plastic particles in soil.
-Nevertheless, the 50 % PE and 62 % PP we recovered from RefeSol 06-A suggest a rather semi-quantitative evaluation of 305 clayey soils with a clay content >47 % and a C{org} content >2.5 %.
+Based on the two reference soils tested and on previous work (Steinmetz et al., 2020), we considered our method sufficiently sensitive and quantitative for environmentally-relevant PE and PP levels exceeding the respective method LOQs.
+The 50 % PE and 62 % PP we recovered from RefeSol 06-A suggest a rather semi-quantitative evaluation of soils with a clay content >47 % and a Corg content >2.5 %.
 PS is evaluated qualitatively for its low recoveries.
 These findings once more highlight the importance of specifically testing and evaluating analytical methods for plastic analysis with various soil types (Thomas et al., 2020).
-The extrapolation of specific validity criteria to field samples with a different texture and C{org} composition thus remains difficult and requires careful interpretation.
+The extrapolation of specific validity criteria to field samples with a different texture and Corg composition thus remains difficult and requires careful interpretation.